Seychelles Family Holidays 2022/2023

 Seychelles Family Holiday highlights

-Even before your family holiday, your children are bound to be fascinated by the history of the Seychelles.
+Even before your family holiday in the Seychelles, your children are bound to be fascinated by its history.
 It was one of the places which was said to have inspired Robert Louis Stevenson's famous novel Treasure Island and during the 18th century, pirates used the then-uninhabited islands to stash their loot after intercepting wealthy European ships crossing the Indian Ocean.
 Even today, according to Seychelles history, there is still rumoured to be £100 million worth of buried treasure still left undiscovered!
 Will your family be the first people to find it?

 The Seychelles may seem a scattering of islands brimming with romance, but there are plenty of family-friendly hotels in the Seychelles, too.
 Whether it's villas tumbling down lush hillsides that have ample room for families of up to six people or kids' clubs that really tap into your exotic location.
 While the discovery of a treasure chest may be unlikely, treasure hunts and archaeological digs (the latter you can do at Six Senses Zil Pasyon, one of our top picks for the best family resorts in the Seychelles) are bound to capture their imagination.